Earlier this year Left Foot Forward caught up with the leader of the Green Party, Natalie Bennett.

 LFF: Lastly, why are you the leader of the Green Party?

 NB: I’m partly the leader of the Green Party because when I see something that I think needs doing I can’t resist trying to do it.
 But I’m doing this because I think we absolutely have to change the way our society, our economy, our politics work.
 I don’t believe, cannot imagine that I’d be involved in any other party.
 The Green Party understands that we need to make that change, and has a set of policies, developed democratically, that offer a model of how we make that change.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.